Why quit smoking?

 You can do it!

 You can drop into your local pharmacy at any time for free support and advice.

 Quit Right Tower Hamlets provides stop smoking services to all residents and people who work or study here in Tower Hamlets.
 They also provide culturally sensitive services for people from the Somali, South Asian and migrant communities who chew tobacco or use paan.

 Female advisors are available, and patients can be seen one-to-one or in a group setting.

-A specialist service is available for pregnant women and those with high levels of addiction who may need extra behavioural support provided in groups or individually.
+A specialist service is available for pregnant women.
+For those with high levels of addiction who may need extra, behavioural support is provided in groups or individually.

 Clients can self-refer or be referred through their GP practice.